Rhoban/vive_provider/README.md

 Alternatively, you can pass a file path to `vive_field_calibration.py` with `-p my_field_points.json`.

-If a consistency error occurs, the joystick will vibrate and you should start the calibration over.
+If a consistency error occurs, the joystick will vibrate, and you should start the calibration over.

 #### New calibration version
-In the new calibration version, a new file `field_points_trackers.json` is created with each trackers used to calibrate the field.
+In the new calibration version, a new file `field_points_trackers.json` is created with each tracker used to calibrate the field.
 ```json
 {
   "LHR-42A22618": [-2.5, -2, 0],